Sony A7S II vs Panasonic FZ330

 |127 x 96 x 60 mm, 627 g||132 x 92 x 117 mm, 691 g|

 Body comparison: Sony A7S II vs Panasonic FZ330

 The physical size and weight of the Sony A7S II and the Panasonic FZ330 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7S II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II and the Panasonic FZ330 are of equal size.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FZ330 has a lens built in, whereas the A7S II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A7S II and their specifications in the Sony FE Lens Catalog.

 Concerning battery life, the A7S II gets 370 shots out of its NP-FW50 battery, while the FZ330 can take 380 images on a single charge of its DMW-BLC12 power pack.
 The power pack in the A7S II can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.